Leo Morejon

 With a traditional influencer deal, you pick the creator, you know where your brand shows up, and you can vet the audience before anything goes live.

-Clipping campaigns work differently.
-You pay a platform or agency, they farm the work out to a network of individual clippers, and those clippers post to their own accounts.
-You don't know which accounts.
+Clipping works differently.
+A platform or agency takes the brief and farms it out to a network of clippers, who post to their own accounts.
+The company never picks them.
 Many are anonymous.

 The trade